The one clear result of Finland’s basic income trial: It made people happier

 But the reason it failed in doing that was because the structure of the basic income program was too conservative to actually incentivize people to work: If you are unemployed in Finland, you get a stipend to cover expenses in place of income.
 “But if you take a job, you lose those benefits,” Marinescu says.
 But the basic income payments, which were administered to 2,000 unemployed Finns (and measured against a control group of 173,222 unemployed people), were not conditional: If someone got a job, they’d continue to receive them.

 According to the Finnish government’s report, people who received the basic income payments still used around 83% of the standard unemployment benefits they received before.
-The basic income payment was not enough to totally replace those unemployment benefits, and if people receiving the monthly stipends took a job, they’d lose access to the assistance programs they still depended on.
+The basic income payment was not enough to totally replace those unemployment benefits, and if people receiving the monthly stipends took a job, they’d lose access to the assistance programs they still depended upon.

 As the basic income advocate Scott Santens notes in his analysis, this mostly comes down to kids.
 The unemployment benefits increases that families with children usually receive were not accounted for in the basic income, and as such, people with kids still had to apply for unemployment assistance to cover that gap.
-“Why would we expect a significant bump in employment…if people are still largely punished for employment through loss of benefits?” he writes.
+“Why would we expect a significant bump in employment . . . if people are still largely punished for employment through loss of benefits?” he writes.

-So if we can’t draw any meaningful conclusions about what a true, well-structured UBI would actually do from Finland’s trial?
+So can we draw any meaningful conclusions about what a true, well-structured UBI would actually do from Finland’s trial?

 Yes: In terms of intangibles like stress levels, trust in government, and overall well-being, even Finland’s poorly designed basic income worked wonders.
 Compared to the control group, monthly payment recipients reported a 37% reduction in depression levels, a 22% improvement in confidence for their futures, and an 11% bump in faith in politicians.
 These results, Marinescu says, track alongside findings from other studies examining the effects of cash bonuses on people.
 People living on Native American reservations who receive stipends from casino profits, for instance, report lower levels of stress and depression.
 “There’s a broadly consistent effect of feeling financially safe,” Marinescu says.

 It’s not accurate to say that Finland’s trial was a success.
 Its goal was conservatively motivated and misaligned with what UBI sets out to accomplish.
 But a true UBI ultimately aims to make life better for the people who receive it.
-Finland’s program did begin to accomplish that, and it’s not hard to imagine what kinds of benefits a more robust and considered basic income program could deliver.
+Finland’s program began to accomplish that, and it’s not hard to imagine what kinds of benefits a more robust and considered basic income program could deliver.